Autumn Equinox at Loughcrew in Ireland's Ancient East

 After breakfast, the centre hosted a talk by one of the local experts on cairns in the area (there’s 36!).
 It was a very interesting insight into the history of how they were discovered and the legends and names associated with them.
 You can find out all about the lore and get guided tours of all the sites at the Loughcrew Megalithic Centre.
 They also arrange tours direct from Dublin if you don’t have a car.

 This blog post is the first of a series on day trips that you can do from Dublin.
-If you want to get more out of your visit to Dublin, check out these easy day trips that provide an escape from a busy city and will give you a taste of what the rest of Ireland hast to offer: Newgrange, The Vale of Clara, Glendalough Monastic Settlement and The Rock of Dunamase.
+If you want to get more out of your visit to Dublin, check out these easy day trips that provide an escape from a busy city and will give you a taste of what the rest of Ireland hast to offer: Newgrange, The Vale of Clara, Glendalough Monastic Settlement, The Rock of Dunamase and The Hill of Tara.